umbraco/UmbracoDocs/Getting-Started/Setup/Install/index.md

 NuGet is the package manager for the Microsoft development platform, including .NET.
 The NuGet client tools provide the ability to produce and consume packages.
 NuGet allows you to install Umbraco without ever having to leave Visual Studio.

 ###[Running Umbraco on a mac](running-umbraco-on-a-mac.md)
-Umbraco does not run natively on Mac OS but it really easy to get Windows up and running on your mac.
+Umbraco does not run natively on Mac OS but it's really easy to get Windows up and running on your mac.